Omoshola Owolabi

 The technical side

-I work across the full stack — from the mathematics of fairness constraints and uncertainty propagation, to the engineering of production inference pipelines, to the regulatory interpretation of what "explainability" actually requires in a given jurisdiction.
-The research and the implementation inform each other.
-You cannot do one well without doing the other.
+Explainability is not a feature you bolt onto a model at the end.
+It is a design constraint that shapes every decision from feature engineering to model selection to how the audit trail gets generated.
+The work runs across the full stack.
+From the mathematics of fairness constraints and uncertainty propagation, to the engineering of production inference pipelines, to the regulatory interpretation of what "explainability" actually requires in a given jurisdiction.
+Research and implementation inform each other.
+You cannot do one well without doing the other, and most of the field's interesting problems live exactly where the two have to meet.

-My published research has accumulated over 100 citations, covering ethical frameworks for AI in financial decision-making, machine learning for credit risk prediction, blockchain in supply chain finance, and network analysis for systemic risk assessment.
-I contribute to IEEE international standards development across AI ethics, cybersecurity, financial LLM requirements, and supply chain security.
+Published work in this area has accumulated over 100 citations across ethical frameworks for AI in financial decisioning, machine learning for credit risk prediction, blockchain in supply chain finance, and network analysis for systemic risk assessment.
+Contributions to IEEE international standards development cover AI ethics, cybersecurity, financial LLM requirements, and supply chain security.

 The non-technical side